 - Set realistic timelines to achieve milestones.

 - Prepare different roadmaps for different parties…

-- … But base them on the same data, to keep SSoT intact.
+- … But base them on the same data, to keep your single source of truth (SSoT) intact.

 - Communicate with your team.

-- Don’t be afraid to edit or change the roadmap – it’s better to remove or postpone some items, than force people to crunch.
+- Don’t be afraid to edit or change the roadmap – it’s better to remove or postpone some items than to overwork your team.

-- Keep your eyes on industry trends and customers’ needs – obsolete products on arrival are basically dead.
+- Keep your eyes on industry trends and customer needs – obsolete products on arrival are basically dead.